angelhabs/support-page/index.md

 ## 🙏 Thank You

-Thank you for being part of the Angel Habs community.
+Thank you for using Angel Habs!
 We're here to support you on your journey to building the life you said you would!

 ---